 - How do physical and mental health relate to one another?

-- Why are physical and mental health together crucial for actors?
+- Why is physical and mental health crucial for actors?

 Physical and mental health exist on their own, but each function immeasurably smoother when both at their highest capacity.
 There are, fortunately, many measures that can simultaneously benefit both faculties for different reasons.